gkesaev/blues-machine/notes/notes.md

 ```
 OR

-install Live Server addon to VScode and run it with command:
+install Live Server addon to VSCode and run it with command:
 ctrl + shift + p :> live server

 back to styles: